johanjuulj/phonesurveytool/README.md

 ## Roadmap

 The project was developed as a part of a project at DTU and has been customized for a couple of organizations needing it for implementations with various development projects.
 There is no current development ongoing on the phonesurveytool but in the future I might work on customization features such as
-* -Account management
+* Account management
-* -Messaging authority
+* Messaging authority
-* -Gateway customization (Twilio/Africa’sTalking and more)
+* Gateway customization (Twilio/Africa’sTalking and more)
 For now several of these things are hardcoded.

 ## Documentation